jheare/Resilience-Project/Experimentplan.md

 		- Collect tissue
 		- replace in 100% EtOH
 		- wipe occasionally with paper towel and resterilize
+	- ctenidia sample (50-100 mg) homogenized in 1 ml Trizol stored at -80&deg;C
+	-  2nd ctenidia sample (any remaining) in 1.5 ml screw cap tube dropped into liquid nitrogen - then to -80&deg;C
+	- mantle sample (50-100 mg) in 1.5 ml tube dropped into liquid nitrogen - then to -80&deg;C
+	- remaining tissue placed in 15 ml conical with 75% EtOH at RT
+	- shells cleaned and labeled so correspond to sample including oyster id

+Controls
+---

+For controls sample 8 from each group, this should be done on day 2 as less things are going on.
+Protocol is the same.
+These oyster should have remained in holding tank-throughout and should simply be removed and sampled.
+There is no treatment.
+Using sterile techniqes.

-	- ctenidia sample (50-100 mg) homogenized in 1 ml Trizol stored at -20&deg;C
+- ctenidia sample (50-100 mg) homogenized in 1 ml Trizol stored at -80&deg;C
+-  2nd ctenidia sample (any remaining) in 1.5 ml screw cap tube dropped into liquid nitrogen - then to -80&deg;C
-	- mantle sample (50-100 mg) in 1.5 ml tube dropped into liquid nitrogen
+- mantle sample (50-100 mg) in 1.5 ml tube dropped into liquid nitrogen - then to -80&deg;C
-	- remaining tissue placed in 15 ml conical with 75% EtOH
+- remaining tissue placed in 15 ml conical with 75% EtOH at RT
 - shells cleaned and labeled so correspond to sample including oyster id

 ---